Finance and Lending Jargon – Terminology.

 Complete ownership of a property and the land that it is built upon.

-Ration of money & funds borrowed funs in an investment.
-If property is highly geared then it has a high ration of borrowed funds compared to ownership.
+The ratio of money & funds borrowed funs in an investment.
+If the property is highly geared then it has a high ratio of borrowed funds compared to ownership.

 A refundable deposit based on the goodwill of the buyer to go ahead with the purchase.